 Stay tuned for upcoming course dates!

-This course is designed for Airport Noise Officers and other professionals dealing with aircraft noise.
+Hosted at the Seattle-Tacoma International Airport, this course is designed for Airport Noise Officers and other professionals dealing with aircraft noise.
 It provides an excellent background and discussion of many topics that airport noise officers deal with on a daily basis.
 The course will cover:

 - Acoustics terminology